santosh2201/Mailing/README.md

 Setup
 =====

-To setup Mysql, please edit "Model/mysql-connect.php"
+1) To setup Mysql, please edit "Model/mysql-connect.php"
+2) Change $mail->addAddress() parameter in "mail-api.php" to your mail id or $email to test it with Apiary.io API